coder/code-server/doc/FAQ.md

 to `serviceUrl` and `itemUrl` in VS Code's `product.json`.

 While you can technically use Microsoft's marketplace with these, please do not do so as it is against their terms of use.
-These variables are most valuable to our enterprise customers for whom we have a self hosted enterprise marketplace product.
+See [above](#differences-compared-to-vs-code).
+These variables are most valuable to our enterprise customers for whom we have a self hosted marketplace product.

 ## Where are extensions stored?